BrianInGermany/oldcardgames/content/_posts/en/2023-02-25-schafkopf.markdown

 After dealing, players bid for the right to choose the game, starting with the player left of the dealer (the *forehand*).

 Schafkopf has three game options:
-1. Ace game
+1. Partner Game
 2. Wenz
 3. Solo

-### Ace Game
+### Partner Game
-The most frequent game in Schafkopf and statistically the easiest is the *ace game*, in which the player calls an ace she doesn't hold, but in whose suit she holds at least one card.
+The most frequent game in Schafkopf and statistically the easiest is the *partner game*, in which the player calls an ace she doesn't hold, but in whose suit she holds at least one card.

 The aces that can be called are:
 - ace of acorns
 - ace of leaves
 - ace of bells

-The ace of hearts can't be called, because in ace games it is one of the trump cards.
-There are 14 trumps in an ace game, ranked as follows:
+The ace of hearts can't be called, because in Partner Games it is one of the trump cards.
+There are 14 trumps in an Partner Game, ranked as follows:

 | Cards by Trick Rank      | Point Value |
 | ------------------------ | ----------- |